asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 - Practise drawing causal graphs.
 Complete the trace all the way up to where the perceived benefit is (money) is.
 It may be tempting to stop if you reach a DORA metric.
 Don't; get to the money.
 - If you are already measuring DORA metrics, relentlessly ask what each DORA metric translates to in terms of money.
 - Along the way of the graph, list out other incidental cash outflows.
 - Build an option tree.
 Deduce whether it is better to defer execution, or do it right now.
-See [Articulating Value (The Value of Timing, aka Real Options)](#4-articulating-value-the-value-of-timing-aka-real-options) for guidance on this.
+See [Articulating Value (The Value of Timing, aka Real Options)](#2-articulating-value-the-value-of-timing-aka-real-options) for guidance on this.
-- Examples of **architectural options** are:
+- Examples of **architectural options** are (see [Articulating Value: The Value of Timing](#2-articulating-value-the-value-of-timing-aka-real-options)):
   - Architecture Seams in Monoliths
   - Spikes
   - Simply waiting (**YAGNI - You Aren't Gonna Need It**)